Tag /

 News & Publications

-Researchers brought 20 healthy young adults into a sleep lab for two visits.
-In one session, they took a one-hour afternoon nap.
+Researchers brought 20 healthy young adults into a sleep lab for two experimental sessions.
+In one session, they were given a one-hour afternoon sleep opportunity.
 In the other, they stayed awake for the same amount of time.
-After each session, scientists tested how responsive the brain was using transcranial magnetic stimulation, a method that sends brief magnetic pulses through the scalp to see how easily the motor cortex triggers a small muscle movement in the hand.
-They also recorded brain activity with electroencephalography (EEG), focusing on theta waves, a signal that tends to rise with prolonged wakefulness and is thought to reflect overall buildup of connections between brain cells.
-Finally, they gave a light electrical stimulus to the wrist while delivering a brief magnetic pulse to the movement area of the brain.
-When timed together, this pairing can temporarily strengthen communication between brain cells.
-The size of that strengthening serves as a laboratory measure of learning potential.
+After each session, scientists used transcranial magnetic stimulation, which sends brief magnetic pulses through the scalp, to see how strongly the motor cortex (movement area of the brain) could trigger a small electrical response in a hand muscle.
+They also recorded brain activity with electroencephalography (EEG), focusing on theta waves, a signal that rises the longer we stay awake and is used as an indirect sign that overall communication between brain cells has become stronger.
+Finally, they delivered a mild electrical pulse to a nerve at the wrist while also stimulating the motor cortex.
+When carefully timed together, this pairing can temporarily make communication between brain cells stronger.
+The change in response after stimulation serves as a lab measure of how easily that brain area can strengthen its connections.

-- Participants slept about 43 minutes on average, almost all of it in non-rapid eye movement sleep and mainly in the deeper N2 and N3 stages.
+• Participants slept about 43 minutes on average during the nap, almost all of it in non-rapid eye movement (non-REM) sleep and mainly in the deeper N2 and N3 stages.

-- Before any learning-like stimulation, the brain needed a slightly stronger magnetic pulse to trigger a small muscle movement after the nap.
-This suggests that overall connection strength had been somewhat reset rather than continuing to build up during wakefulness.
+• Before any training-like stimulation, the brain needed a slightly stronger magnetic pulse to activate the hand muscle after the nap.
+This suggests that the overall strength of communication between brain cells was lower after the nap than after staying awake.

-Theta brain waves increased after staying awake but not after the nap, suggesting that time spent awake builds up overall connection strength in the brain, while a nap helps dial it back down.
+• Theta brain waves increased after staying awake but not after the nap, suggesting that time awake builds up overall communication between brain cells, while a nap is associated with lower levels of that buildup.

-- Researchers then tried to strengthen specific connections using the paired stimulation.
-After this training-like procedure, the muscle response increased more after the nap than after staying awake, suggesting that the brain was better able to strengthen connections when prompted.
+• Researchers then tried to strengthen specific connections using the paired stimulation.
+After this training-like procedure, the muscle response increased after the nap but not after staying awake, suggesting that the tested brain area was better able to strengthen its connections after the nap.

-- Seventy-five minutes later 80% of those who napped still showed a stronger response, compared with 55% of those who stayed awake.
+• Seventy-five minutes later, 80% of those who napped showed a strengthening response, compared with 55% of those who stayed awake.

-Together, the findings suggest that sleep helps keep the brain's wiring in balance.
-As we stay awake and learn, connections between nerve cells become progressively stronger.
-If that buildup continues unchecked, the system can become less responsive to further change.
-A nap appears to dial that activity back, restoring the brain's capacity to adapt.
+Together, the findings suggest that napping helps prevent the brain's connections from becoming so built up during the day that they lose flexibility.
+As we stay awake, connections between nerve cells gradually grow stronger, and if that buildup continues, the brain may become less able to make further changes.
+A nap appears to ease this buildup, restoring the brain's readiness to respond to new stimulation.

-The study included a small group of participants, focused on a movement-related brain area rather than memory centers, and did not use a placebo-style stimulation condition, making it harder to separate nap effects from natural differences between individuals.
-Still, the results suggest that a short daytime nap can rapidly recalibrate the brain's plasticity systems.
+The study included a small group of participants and did not use a placebo-style stimulation condition, making it harder to tell whether the differences were truly caused by the nap or by natural differences in how individuals respond to this type of stimulation.
+Still, the results suggest that a short daytime nap can recalibrate measures of plasticity in the brain.
 In this clip, Dr. Matthew Walker describes how napping facilitates and reinforces learning in infants.

 The authors systematically reviewed and meta-analyzed six randomized, placebo-controlled trials (435 participants) that compared lithium supplementation with placebo in studies lasting roughly 10 weeks to 24 months.
 All participants had either mild cognitive impairment, a stage of measurable decline that can precede dementia, or Alzheimer's disease.
 The main outcome was change in cognition, and the tested lithium salts were: lithium carbonate, lithium sulfate, and lithium gluconate.